ben-razor/vega-guide/GraphQL-Guides/docs/step-by-step/content/docs/vega/vega-react.md

 ---
 weight: 1
 bookFlatSection: true
-title: "Introduction"
+title: "ReactJS Starter"
 ---

-# Vega Step by Step using GraphQL
+# ReactJS Starter Application

 ## Introduction

-This guide will take you step-by-step through how to interact with Vega using GraphQL.
+This guide will take you through the creation of a basic application in ReactJS that interacts with the Vega Protocol using GraphQL.

-A set of example applications will guide you from simple market data exploration to Vega Protocol mastery using GraphQL.
+The source for the application can be found at [vega-react](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides/apps/vega-react).

+This guide is for those looking for a starting point to build ReactJS applications that use the Vega GraphQL API.

+If you are looking for a platform agnostic step-by-step guide to using the Vega GraphQL API you can jump ahead to the [Vega GraphQL Walkthrough]({{< relref "/docs/example/vega-react-walkthrough.md" >}}).

 ## A Quick introduction to Vega Protocol